Whalley Range, Manchester: Churches and chapels

 Religion played a major role in Victorian life, and the size and number of religious buildings testifies to this.
 Although Brooks was a High Church Anglican, he allowed non-Anglican Christian denominations (Roman Catholics, Methodists, and other non-conformists) to buy and build on substantial plots, as long as these were on the fringes of the development.

 There are Anglican parish churches in Whalley Range: St Margaret's, significantly positioned in the heart of the original phase of development, on the corner of Whalley Road and Rufford Road, and St Edmund's on Alexandra Road South opposite Alexandra Park.
 The original St Edmund's Grade II listed building has been converted into apartments, and the church congregation now meets in the modern worship-centre next door.
 Also on Alexandra Road South is the Manchester Chinese Church, and on Withington Road is Whalley Range Methodist Church.
 Manley Park Methodist Church is on Egerton Road North; the congregation began worshipping in a tin tabernacle in 1905 and the present building was opened in 1910.
 The Welsh Methodist congregation worshipped next door, in a smaller brick building.

 Near Hartley Hall is the English Martyrs Roman Catholic Church, built in 1895–96: the tall spire is its most remarkable feature.
 From the time of the school's move to Alexandra Road South, St Bede's College supported the nearby St Bede's Mission, and priests on the school's staff worked to provide for the spiritual needs of the Catholic population in Whalley Range.
 In 1893 the Bishop of Salford, John Bilsborrow, appointed Father James Rowan, a former teacher at the college, as priest-in-charge of the district.
 The new church was consecrated on the Feast of the English Martyrs, 4 May 1922.
-There were also two convents; the Cenacle, on Alexandra Road, and Mount Carmel, on Whalley Road.
+There were also two convents; the Cenacle, on Alexandra Road South, and Mount Carmel, on Whalley Road.
 Another Roman Catholic congregation meets in Deerpark Road.

 There are also New Testament Church of God (in Upper Chorlton Road, formerly a Nonconformist chapel, and lacking the upper part of the spire which was deliberately removed), and Spiritualist (in Alexandra Road South) churches.